TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/installandonboard-migrate.md

   ownershipid="AzureIdentity_InformationProtection" />
 # Azure Information Protection  - Installing, Onboarding, or Decommissioning - Migration from AIP to Unified Labeling - SCC

-To provide a unified and streamlined customer experience, the classic client and label management in the Azure Portal are being deprecated as of March 31, 2021.
+On March 31, 2021, the classic client and label management in the Azure Portal are being deprecated to provide a unified and streamlined customer experience.
 Learn more in the [official deprecation notice](https://techcommunity.microsoft.com/t5/microsoft-security-and/announcing-timelines-for-sunsetting-label-management-in-the/ba-p/1226179).

 Follow these instructions to activate protection from the Azure portal and manage your policies in the Microsoft 365 Security and Compliance Center (SCC).

-**Note:** If you already migrated to Azure Information Protection unified labeling, and are managing your policies in the Microsoft 365 Security and Compliance Center (SCC), raise a support ticket to the Security and Compliance Center team: [Contact support for business products - Admin Help](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online)
+If you already migrated to Azure Information Protection unified labeling, and are managing your policies in the Microsoft 365 Security and Compliance Center (SCC), raise a support ticket to the Security and Compliance Center team: [Contact support for business products - Admin Help](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

 ## Activate protection from the Azure portal